clue2solve/pinecone-java-client/Readme.md

 **Fields**:
 **indexName**: Name of the index to query.

-- queryVector: A list of doubles representing the query vector.
+- `queryVector`: A list of doubles representing the query vector.
-- includeMetadata: Boolean flag to include metadata in the response.
+- `includeMetadata`: Boolean flag to include metadata in the response.
-- includeValues: Boolean flag to include vector values in the response.
+- `includeValues`: Boolean flag to include vector values in the response.
-- top_k: Integer specifying the number of top results to return.
+- `top_k`: Integer specifying the number of top results to return.

 **QueryResponse**
 **Description**: Represents the response from a query operation.